esbuild/community-plugins/README.md

 * [esbuild-graphql-loader](https://github.com/luckycatfactory/esbuild-graphql-loader): A plugin allowing for GraphQL file imports.
 * [esbuild-mdx](https://github.com/zaydek/esbuild-mdx): A plugin to render `.md` and `.mdx`-delimited files as React components.
 * [esbuild-plugin-ajv](https://github.com/mister-what/esbuild-plugin-ajv): A plugin to load and compile standalone validation code from JSON Schema / JSON Type Definition.
+* [esbuild-plugin-class-modules](https://github.com/inqnuam/esbuild-plugin-class-modules): A plugin to compile your stylesheets with Saas, PostCSS and CSS Modules.
 * [esbuild-plugin-css-modules](https://github.com/koluch/esbuild-plugin-css-modules): Another one plugin to support CSS-modules (partially)
 * [esbuild-plugin-elm](https://github.com/phenax/esbuild-plugin-elm): A plugin to compile an elm project with esbuild.
 * [esbuild-plugin-global-api](https://github.com/DarrenDanielDay/esbuild-plugin-global-api): An esbuild plugin for simplifying global API calls.